How to approach a school budget

 5. Estimate known expenditure

-6. Refer to the School Development Plan
+6. Refer to the School Development Plan - include items previously listed, check with the headteacher/CEO (MATs) for any updates.

-Include items listed as necessary repairs for the year.
+7. Refer to Asset Management Plan/Survey – include items listed as necessary repairs for the year.

-8. Curriculum resources - use a bid-led process
+8. Curriculum resources - use a bid led process

 9. Capital – DFC grant